-Inspired by another fellow blogger (Behind the Times by Stephen Dempster), I’ve decided to finally get a proper EDC (every day carry) bag for my ostomy supplies.
+Inspired by another fellow blogger, I’ve decided to finally get a proper EDC (every day carry) bag for my ostomy supplies.
 This new bag is replacing a MUCH LARGER tactical shoulder bag, which I may still use for hikes or whenever more supplies are needed.

 I had specific considerations while deciding on my ostomy EDC bag.

 - It has to be light and compact.
 My tactical bag, while extremely useful, weighed over 10lbs and after a long outing, the weight can definitely be felt on the shoulders.

 - It had to hold at least enough supplies to handle TWO full changes.
 “Better safe than sorry” applies here.
 Imagine having done a full change and the one wafer or pouch you brought has a tear or is damaged… two of everything is the minimum I’m comfortable with.

 - I have to be able to attach a water bottle to it.
 Ileostomates have to worry about hydration more than the general population, since we don’t absorb as much water as someone with a colon might.
 Plus, it’s always nice to have a drink handy for those long outings.

 - It has to be expandable.
 The Molle system is a wonderful way to be able to add extra storage to any backpack or bag.
 If I ever feel like I need some extra space, I can easily attach another pouch to a molle-compatible bag.

 - Must have a shoulder strap.
 A fanny pack, which goes around the waist, isn’t a good option for storage anymore since I find that it interferes too much with my ostomy.
 A shoulder strap is a must.

 - It’s got to look nice.
 My first priority is function, but you can’t ignore fashion!

 - It has to be good quality.
 One of the easiest ways to be environmentally friendly is to purchase high-quality products that won’t need to be replaced often (or ever).